 It was only 1,000 years ago that New Zealand was discovered by Kupe, according to Maori legend.
 Kupe sailed to Aotearoa (New Zealand) from Hawaiki, the traditional homeland of the Maori people.
 While no one today knows the exact location of Hawaiki, it is believed to be somewhere in Polynesia.
 What we do know is the detailed craftsmanship that went into building Polynesian outrigger canoes.
 Many replicas of these boats are on display at the Auckland Maritime Museum.

 Documenting New Zealand’s nautical history, the Auckland Maritime Museum takes us through the arrival of the nation’s early population.
-Long before the days of drones and satellites, curious and brave seafaring explorers were guided by their knowledge of the ocean and night sky.
+Long before the days of drones and satellites, curious and brave seafaring explorers use their knowledge of the ocean and the night sky for guidance.
 They arrived in Polynesian outrigger canoes, the style of which has sailed the southern Pacific ocean for over 5000 years.

 Taking a closer looker at the construction details of the Polynesian outrigger canoes, the challenge these brave men faced seems multiplied.
 The museum displays replicas of voyaging canoes from Polynesia, Melanesia, Micronesia, and Kiribati.